 - Q. Number of rooms. - C. Count living and dining rooms, bedrooms, and any other room, including the kitchen and utility room, i.e., laundry rooms that you can walk into.
-Do not count bathrooms, garages, porches, verandahs, passageways, laundry closets, or rooms used ONLY for business purposes.
+Do not count bathrooms, garages, porches, verandahs, passageways, laundry closets, storage closets, other closets, or rooms used ONLY for business purposes.